 Finally, you will probably need some form of aperture control as f/3.6 is really wide for practical use.
 I haven’t done extensive testing with this but placing the aperture immediately at the front or at the back of the lens seems to work fine and doesn’t seem to cause significant vignette or loss of coverage (some optical engineer with kindly point out the aperture goes between the middle and rear element in a Cooke design but that’s a whole different DIY project).
 I will probably stick with putting them at the back so the aperture is inside the camera.
 It’s easy enough to change the aperture by taping a new piece of cardboard in place when the back is open, it doesn’t interfere with the lens cap “shutter” and is more “cosmetic” from the outside.

-One thing to note if you stop down a lens it reduces the coverage area.
-Stopping it down to ~ f/16 focusing at infinity reduced coverage to about 23 x 17 cm so just too low for 8″ x 10″.
+One thing to note if you stop down a lens in this way is it reduces the coverage area.
+Stopping it down to ~ f/16 focusing at infinity reduced coverage to about 23 x 17 cm in my case so just too low for 8″ x 10″.
 Again focusing at portrait distance greatly improves coverage but there may still be vignetting on the larger formats.

 If you want an fast entry level wet plate portrait lens which supports large formats this lens can do that.
 Step it down a bit and you’ll get ok dof and quality with shortish exposure times.